Vermicelli kheer (Semiya Payasam) | Easy dessert in 20 mins

 Be careful while adding the boiled milk.
 The flame should be low, if the flame is high the milk may curdle.
 Stir continuously to avoid any lumps.

 Cook the vermicelli on low flame till it turns almost transparent and is easily mashed between the fingers.

 Add sweetener (sugar) only after the vermicelli is cooked.

 Consistency of kheer: The consistency thickens as it cools down.
 Let the consistency be thin before switching off the flame so that it thickens later.

-Cardamom: It is used for flavour.
+Cardamom: It is used for flavor.
 So, don’t skip it.
 You can either use cardamom pods or powder.

-If you are using pods, make sure to remove them before serving to your guests or family members who do not like it.
+If you are using cardamom pods, make sure to remove them before serving them to your guests or family members who do not like them.
 A sudden bite can make them unhappy.